-Asia Miles is a very interesting frequent flyer program which we at Point Hacks feel isn’t so familiar to most Aussie frequent flyers – but should be in your box of tricks, especially due to their good value option for using points for around the world flights.
+Asia Miles is a very interesting frequent flyer program which we at Point Hacks feel isn’t so familiar to most Australian points collectors – but should be in your box of tricks, especially due to their good value option for using points for around the world flights.

 Considering Asia Miles can be earned relatively easily through American Express Membership Rewards, ANZ Rewards and Westpac Altitude Rewards, there are some good value opportunities here for using your points.

 If you’re completely new to Asia Miles, then start with our intro guide here.
 This guide will focus on how to use Asia Miles on an around the world trip, primarily in Business or First Class – but there’s also value to be had with Economy redemptions too.

 The basics: Asia Miles is a part of oneworld

 oneworld is a strong alliance of around 13 member airlines, including Qantas.
 Here’s the full list:

 - Cathay Pacific